You may also like

 Although the final outcome of the Syrian conflict remains to be seen in August 2017, the changing stance of the world powers engaged in a proxy war in the country has given President Bashar al-Assad the upper hand over rebels.

 The six-year war in Syria has entered yet another phase, with the United States (US) withdrawing support for moderate rebels fighting the regime of President Bashar al-Assad and intensifying its offensive against the Islamic State (IS).

 Meanwhile, Russia had been left with an increasingly decisive role in the areas where fighting between the rebels and regime forces is ongoing.
 Russia is taking the lead in implementing a new ceasefire agreement in the rebel-held areas of northern Homs, as it has in other recent ceasefire deals.

-In July 2017, the Trump administration reportedly decided to cut support for an approximately $1 billion CIA programme introduced under former president Barack Obama, which had provided arms and training to moderate rebel groups fighting al-Assad since 2013.
-In a tweet, Trump characterized the programme as ‘massive, dangerous and wasteful payments to Syrian rebels fighting al-Assad’.
+In July 2017, the Trump administration reportedly decided to cut support for an approximately $1 billion CIA program introduced under former President Barack Obama, which had provided arms and training to moderate rebel groups fighting al-Assad since 2013.
+In a tweet, Trump characterized the program as ‘massive, dangerous and wasteful payments to Syrian rebels fighting al-Assad’.
 In some cases, equipment provided by the US to moderate rebels had ended up in the hands of extremist groups including the al-Qaeda-linked Jabhat al-Nusra.

 Speaking on the same topic, Charles Lister, an expert on Syria with the Middle East Institute, told the New York Times that the US “never gave it the necessary resources or space to determine the dynamics of the battlefield.
 They were drip-feeding opposition groups just enough to survive, but never enough to become dominant actors.”